Killing Me Softly with His Song: Disputed origin

 In the 1970s, both Gimbel and Fox were in agreement with Lieberman about the song's origin at a McLean concert.
 Sean Derek, who worked for Gimbel and Fox as an assistant in the 1970s, confirmed that the two men would tell the McLean origin story "all the time".
 However, Gimbel and Fox changed their stories around 1997, to reduce or dismiss Lieberman's contribution.

 In 1976, the Lieberman/Gimbel/Fox songwriting team turned sour.
 Gimbel had divorced his wife three years earlier, but Lieberman eventually stopped the sexual relationship she had with Gimbel because he "had become emotionally abusive, controlling and unfaithful".
 She asked to be freed of her contract.
 Gimbel and Fox directed their lawyers to demand US$27,000 from Lieberman to pay expenses, and to demand another US$250,000 of her future income, effectively killing her career.
 Lieberman's lawyer, Frederic Ansis, recalled later that Gimbel and Fox could have been "nice guys" like other managers in the industry who released their unsuccessful artists without onerous payments, but they chose the other route.

 By 1997, Lieberman had long severed her ties to Gimbel, but she reconnected with Fox, who attended a concert of hers.
-Lieberman was interviewed by The New York Times about her recent songwriting work.
+That same year, Lieberman was interviewed by The New York Times about her recent songwriting work.
 In this interview she said that when she was young, Gimbel and Fox had been "very, very controlling.
 I felt like I was pushed on stage, and I was singing other people's material, although that material was based on my private diaries.
 I felt victimized for most of my early career."
-Fox never spoke to her again after this revelation.
+Fox never spoke to her again after that revelation.

-In 2008, Gimbel demanded that McLean remove text from his website, the text saying that McLean was the inspiration for "Killing Me Softly".
-McLean did not remove the text; instead, McLean's lawyer sent Gimbel a copy of a 1973 New York Daily News article in which Gimbel is quoted and seems to agree with Lieberman's account.
-In the article, Lieberman is asked how the song came about and what its inspiration was:
+In 2008, Gimbel demanded that McLean remove text from his website saying that McLean was the inspiration for "Killing Me Softly".
+McLean did not remove the text, and McLean's lawyer sent Gimbel a copy of a 1973 New York Daily News article in which Gimbel was quoted and seemed to agree with Lieberman's account.
+In the article, Lieberman was asked how the song came about and what its inspiration was:

 Don McLean [...]
 I saw him at the Troubadour in LA last year.
 I had heard about him from some friends but up to then all I knew about him really was what others had told me.
 But I was moved by his performance, by the way he developed his numbers, he got right through to me.

 Gimbel's contribution supports Lieberman's stance:

 Lori is only 20 and she really is a very private person [...]
 She told us about this strong experience she had listening to McLean [...]
 I had a notion this might make a good song so the three of us discussed it.
 We talked it over several times, just as we did with the rest of the numbers we wrote for the album and we all felt it had possibilities.